-Are you thinking about enrolling in Medicare but aren’t sure what the options are and how to sign up to receive these benefits?
+Are you thinking about enrolling in Medicare but aren’t sure what your options are, how to enroll, or what documents you’ll need?
 There are several parts to Medicare and knowing where to start can be confusing.

 The first thing you need to do is enroll in Original Medicare which includes Medicare Part A & Medicare Part B. In addition to Parts A & B, there are Parts C & D and Medicare Supplement which our agents at Guided Medicare Solutions can help you compare once you have Original Medicare.